 NIC will also be on probation for the next three years, and the NIC Athletic Director Al Williams cannot serve on the NWAC Executive Board during the probation, according to the NWAC release.
 NIC must also pay a fine.

-The penalties come for three violations, which include using booster club funds to pay for housing for basketball players, using booster club funds for player entertainment and food, and running basketball camps that do not comply with NWAC guidelines, according to the NWAC violation notice letter.
+The penalties come for three violations, which include using booster club funds to pay for housing for basketball players, using booster club funds that didn't receive the proper oversight from the NIC Business Office, and running basketball camps that do not comply with NWAC guidelines, according to the NWAC violation notice letter.

 In a statement released Tuesday, NIC President Rick MacLennan accepted the decision and took responsibility for the violations.